darielnoel/darielnoel.github.com/_posts/2014-04-10-smartcomments-post-en.md

 Some [SmartComments](http://smartcomments.github.io/) features are:

- - Generate the necessary metadata, to entire files, individually or inside some specific folder.
+ - Generate the necessary meta-information, to entire files, individually or inside some specific folder.

  - [Sublime Text Plugin](http://smartcomments.github.io/#features), which give us access to the application from this editor.
 A useful feature of this plugin is to generate comments to a text selection.